nikouu/GameboyColour-Decolouriser/README.md

 (Note: It doesn't matter that the number ranges for the calls are different, we're just interested in which, for the same method, is brighter for each colour.)

 ### Colour libraries
-Talking about colour, I realised that if I wanted to make this tool as cross platform as Gb Studio I'll need to do away with `System.Drawing` which onlt talks to Windows APIs.
+Talking about colour, I realised that if I wanted to make this tool as cross platform as Gb Studio I'll need to do away with `System.Drawing` which only talks to Windows APIs.
 I needed to decouple the tile decolouring and image code, which was easy enough to abstract out.
 I actually ended up taking a paired down version of `System.Drawing.Color` and customising it to my needs.

 The next biggest problem was to pick an acceptable cross platform image processing replacement.
 All I really need is:
 1. Get colour values of each pixel
 1. Create image by setting colour values of each pixel

+I wanted to have a play with [ImageSharp](https://github.com/SixLabors/ImageSharp) but at the time I wasn't entirely sure how the licence worked.
+So I went with [SkiaSharp](https://github.com/mono/SkiaSharp).

 ### Trimming
 I love trimming.
 I've done a whole bunch of work in the preview/experiment for AOT in my repo: [TinyWordle](https://github.com/nikouu/TinyWordle). .NET 7 will have trimming built in and I've introduced it via adding the following to the `.csproj` file: